ragibmondal/salat_tracker/README.md

 # Salat Tracker

-A Flutter application to help Muslims track their daily prayers, find Qibla direction, and maintain their prayer history.
+A Flutter application to help Muslims track their daily prayers and maintain their prayer history.

 ## Features

 - Track daily prayers
-- Qibla compass direction
 - Prayer history and statistics
 - Prayer time notifications
 - Calendar view